palomachain/paloma/CONTRIBUTING.md

 ### PR Targeting

-Ensure that you base and target your PR against the `main` branch.
+Ensure that you base and target your PR against the `master` branch.

-All feature additions should be targeted against `main`.
+All feature additions should be targeted against `master`.
 Bug fixes for an outstanding release candidate should be targeted against the release candidate branch.

 ### PR & Merge Procedure

-- Ensure the PR branch is rebased on `main`.
+- Ensure the PR branch is rebased on `master`.
 - Ensure you provided unit tests and integration tests.
-- Run `make test-unit test-e2e` to ensure that all tests pass.
 - Merge the PR!

 ## Release procedure